 When the grey wolf went extinct in 1930, the French thought they’d lost this creature forever.
 Then in 1992 two odd-looking dogs appeared in the mountains, and the wolf made its comeback.

-There’s still a small chance you’ll see one in the wild (thank goodness).
+There’s still only a small chance you’ll see one in the wild (thank goodness).
 But you can visit the Alpha Wildlife Reserve to see some of the protected packs.
 Wander the park trails and watch the wolves from safe locations.

 Your family can even stay one night in a treehouse in the park.
 How’s that for a holiday?